edwardUL99/ethics-application-system-backend/files/README.md

 * host: The hostname the ClamAV daemon is running on (default localhost)
 * port: The port the ClamAV daemon is running on (default 3310)
 * platform: The platform the ClamAV daemon is running on (default UNIX, can choose from WINDOWS or JVM_PLATFORM)

+Or it can be disabled by passing -Dantivirus.disable in as a System property